 9. Pot and Pan Organizer

-Pot and pan organizers are a little lower on the popularity scale, appearing in about 34% of kitchens, and I think this is because many commercially available models can feel a little gimmicky.
+Pot and pan organizers are a little lower on the popularity scale, appearing in only about 34% of kitchens.
+I suspect this is because many commercially available models can feel a little gimmicky.
 Having hooks to hang matching pans or slotted wire racks to hold your pot lids can work really well, but if you have a piecemeal collection of cookware (or just tend to use a few pieces rather than the whole set), rigid organizers can do as much harm as good.
 The alternative?
-Opt for those pull-out shelves, which will keep pots and pans from getting shoved to the back of the cabinet and make everything accessible without filling up your space with wire cabinet organizers.
+Opt for pull-out shelves, which will keep pots and pans from getting shoved to the back of the cabinet and make everything accessible without filling up your space with wire cabinet organizers.

 10. Specialized Small Appliance Storage and Appliance Garages